meleu/gostack-bootcamp-notes/level-02/01-starting-with-nodejs-and-typescript.md

     └── CreateAppointmentService.ts
 ```

-### `models/Appointment.ts`
+  - [ ]  `server.ts`: Just load the routes and starts the server.

-Describes how the appointment data are structured, and just that.
+  - [ ]  `routes/*`: The files taking requests from the user's applications, dispatching them to the respective service, and delivering a response.

-### `repositories/AppointmentsRepository.ts`
+**Note**: Besides `server.ts` and `routes/*.ts`, none of the files below is aware about HTTP, ExpressJS or such details.

-A class that represents the collection of appointments and offers methods to create/list/delete/find appointments.
+  - [ ]  `models/Appointment.ts`: Describes how the appointment data are structured, and just that.

-### `services/CreateAppointmentService.ts`
+  - [ ]  `repositories/AppointmentsRepository.ts`: A class that represents the collection of appointments and offers methods to create/list/delete/find appointments.

-A class with only one public method (`execute`) and with a very specific task: take the business rules into consideration and create a valid appointment (if it's not possible, throw an Error).
+  - [ ]  `services/CreateAppointmentService.ts`: A class with only one public method (`execute`) and with a very specific task: take the business rules into consideration and create a valid appointment (if it's not possible, throw an Error).

 An instance of this class should be constructed with an instance of `AppointmentsRepository` in which it will store the information.